Skip to main content

 Each pass is a pure function from immutable AST to immutable AST.
 Composable, testable, dialect-aware.

-The optimizer builds a scope graph representing every level of the query:
+The optimizer builds a scope graph for every level of the query:

-Every column reference is resolved to a specific source table and column, with fully qualified names.
-This resolution is what enables accurate lineage, type inference, and safe optimization.
+Every column reference resolves to a specific source table and column, with fully qualified names.
+That resolution is what enables accurate lineage, type inference, and safe optimization.

 Properties

-• Lossless -- roundtripping is preserved through all transformations; optimized SQL can still be rendered back to valid, readable text
+• Lossless.
+Roundtripping is preserved through all transformations; optimized SQL still renders back to valid, readable text.

-• Scope-aware -- every pass that needs to understand column references works through the scope system
+• Scope-aware.
+Every pass that needs to understand column references goes through the scope system.